Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe a disagreement you had with someone
 - Describe an interesting discussion you had with your friend
 - Describe a story someone told you and you remember
+- Describe a talk you gave to a group of people
+- Describe a time when you told your friend an important truth

 ### 9. EDUCATION/LEARNING (Academic and learning experiences)
 - Describe an impressive English lesson you had and enjoyed